whymusticode/wlgrid/README.md

 **Keyboard**
 - Arrow keys to navigate tiles
-- Enter to launch the focused app
-- Type to desktop entries
+- Type to search apps; up to 8 results, Enter launches, enter on empty opens picker
 - Delete clears a tile.
 Escape clears the search, then closes the picker, then quits.
 Up/Down pick a search result.
-Line 66 "Type to desktop entries" reads garbled; maybe "Type to search apps; up to 8 results, Enter launches".

 **Bottom bar**
 - Customizable quick-action buttons (logout, reboot, any shell command, etc.)